torvalds/linux/Documentation/arch/x86/sgx.rst

    file descriptor in the guest is closed at the same time as ``SGX_IOC_VEPC_REMOVE_ALL``; it will also be reported as ``EBUSY``.
-   This can be avoided in userspace by serializing calls to the ioctl() and to close(), but in general it should not be a problem.
+   This can be avoided in userspace by serializing calls to the ioctl() and to close(), but in general it should analt be a problem.

 3. Finally, page removal will fail for SECS metadata pages which still have child pages.
 Child pages can be removed by executing